niclasko/Cypher.js/README.md

 	var options = {

 		// Default will run as Web Worker, i.e. runInWebWorker = true if not specified
-		// Set runAsWebWorker to false to run in same thread as main page javascript
+		// Set runInWebWorker to false to run in same thread as main page javascript
 		runInWebWorker: true,

 		// Proxy for xmlhttprequest to avoid CORS.
 This is optional.
 If not provided